ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 ## Multicast MAC Address
 {: #multicast_mac}

-In order to identify "all Bundle Transfer Protocol - Unicast over Ethernet capable receivers" within a broadcast domain, IANA is requested to allocate one Multicast MAC address.
+One multicast MAC address is requested to enable neighbor discovery and bundle availability announcements within a broadcast domain.
+This allows BTP-U senders to reach all capable receivers without prior knowledge of individual MAC addresses.

 Following the recommended format given as the EUI-48 Identifier template in [RFC9542]: